joey-ma/docusaurus/docs/Redis/redis.md

 ### Using HGET

-The examples use HSET, HGETALL, but why not HGET?
+The doc's [examples](https://redis.js.org/#node-redis-usage-redis-commands) use HSET, HGETALL, but why not HGET?

 Turns out I'm not the only one who ran into this [problem](https://stackoverflow.com/questions/71501392/can-set-data-in-redis-server-but-cant-get-it).